AndreaDiotallevi/learning-journal/daily-notes.md

   - Each test should help towards the correct solution.
 Therefore, apart from the first trivial test, we shouldn't hard-code the solution, but instead try to improve the code step by step.
 The order of the tests is important.

-### Day 9 - Monday 19 November 2019
+### Day 9 - Tuesday 19 November 2019

-- Attended a 'feedback workshop' by Dana in the morning and it was very interesting.
-A feedback could fall into the following categories:
+- Attended a 'feedback workshop' from Dana in the morning and it was very interesting.

+- There are 3 types of feedback:

   - Appreciation.